 We need to keep in mind that students have experienced different routines, expectations, and connections while learning remotely.
 Some of what students have experienced may easily and gleefully be abandoned in favor of what they recall from past face-to-face learning experiences.
 However, there likely are aspects of learning in the past several months that students want to bring back with them to the classroom.
 For example, most students have learned how to more fully integrate technology in the process of learning and may be reluctant to return to an instructional context that is less reliant on and integrative of technology.
 They also have learned skills and strategies for learning independently and accessing remote resources that can enhance learning back in the classroom.
 Now is a good time to survey students, hold focus groups, or interview students about their learning expectations and preferences as they transition back.
 Students will be happier and the shift will be smoother if the perspectives and preferences of students are considered and reflected in their experiences as they return.

 For some educators, remote learning has been a reality since the beginning of the year.
-Some of us have yet to meet our students in person.
 We have formed relationships and come to know our students in a distance learning context.
 These relationships can be strong, but they still will need attention when we return to in-person learning.
 We need to allocate time to renew relationships in a different context and build an in-person learning community.
 Of course, our efforts need to build on existing relationships with students and we need to support students to expand and deepen relationships they have formed with each other.
 Without question, the transition back will come with some anxiety, angst, and reluctance for some students.
 The more we can support them and reinforce relationships, the smoother and faster the transition will occur.

 We also need to be alert to signs of emotional, psychological, and even physical trauma as students return.
 The past months have been stressful for all of us, but for some students the stress was compounded by family disruption, strife, and abuse.
 It was difficult in remote learning contexts to always pick up on signs of abuse and neglect and signals of emotional and psychological problems.
 For students whose remote learning experiences were colored by trauma, the transition may represent a welcome change, or it may represent more stress and lead to acting out and other troubling behaviors.
 We need to be ready to step in and provide support and connect them with any resources they may need to find their way forward to safety, good health, and success.
 In fact, this is a good time to review with colleagues the array of available resources and processes for accessing services.